wesleycamargo/azure-docs.pt-br/articles/active-directory-b2c/active-directory-b2c-devquickstarts-graph-dotnet.md

 		url += "&" + query;
 	}

-	// Append the access token for the Graph API to the Authorization header of the request, using the Bearer scheme.
+	// Append the access token for the Graph API to the Authorization header of the request by using the Bearer scheme.
 	HttpRequestMessage request = new HttpRequestMessage(HttpMethod.Get, url);
 	request.Headers.Authorization = new AuthenticationHeaderValue("Bearer", result.AccessToken);
 	HttpResponseMessage response = await http.SendAsync(request);